IntuitDeveloper/OAuth2-Dotnet_UsingSDK/README.md

 The Desktop sample implements a [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2) control from the [WebView2 library](https://www.nuget.org/packages/Microsoft.Web.WebView2) to display the Intuit sign-on page to the user while still keeping it contained within the application.

-_<ins>Note</ins> — All users must have the [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) runtime installed on there machine._
+_<ins>Note</ins> — All users must have the [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) runtime installed on their machine._

 #### Authentication Flow

 In the desktop sample applications, the authentication code is triggered and ended by two events.
-These two events can be anything, as long as the user runs the second event; this is clarifieed further by looking at how the authentication flow works.
+These two events can be anything, if the user runs the second event; this is clarified further by examining the authentication flow.

-- **First Event** ([`Form.Load`](./QBO.WinForms/MainForm.cs#L13) in the sample applications)
+- **First Event** ([`Form.Load`](./QBO.WinForms/MainForm.cs#L13) in the sample application)
   - The `ClientID` and `ClientSecret` are used to get an authorization URL from QBO. [<sup>Shared</sup>](./QBO.Shared/QboHelper.cs#L16-L30)
   - That URL is sent to the `WebView2` control to be rendered. [<sup>WinForms</sup>](./QBO.WinForms/MainForm.cs#L13-L35)
-  - The user is then prompted to sign in to there QBO account on the rendered page.
+  - The user is then prompted to sign in to their QBO account on the rendered page.
   - After signing in, the `WebView2` control is redirected to the `RedirectUrl` with a `code` and `realmId` in the query parameters.

 _At this point, your application has no idea that the authentication completed.
 We need a message from the user (or the redirected site) to say: "Yes, I have signed in and have been redirected."
 That message in this example is the `Form.Closing` event._